covid19-angola/covid19-angola/README.md

 # covid19 Angola

-COVID-19 coronavirus tracker for Angola.
+COVID-19 tracker for Angola.

 ## Data Sources

-Our data is sourced from primarily from official government daily report.
+Our data is sourced primarily from official government daily report.

 Contributing Code